adamjberg/devtails.xyz/_posts/adam/2023-11-23-what-does-a-github-for-music-look-like.md

 Much like with code, I think it’s more of a personal preference what you define as a commit.
 Say you try something with your track and want to remember what it sounds like, that might indicate a good time to take a snapshot.

 It’s not perfect, but with Kaizen currently you can capture a version at these “checkpoints”.
-Right now, these would be bounced to a single mp3, meaning you couldn’t really go back to the state of things in you Digital Audio Workstation (DAW).
+Right now, these would be bounced to a single mp3, meaning you couldn’t really go back to the state of things in your Digital Audio Workstation (DAW).
 I’m unclear how much value there would be to bringing this kind of granualrity to things.
 As long as you are still working within the same session, you should be able to undo/redo yourself back to where you’d like to be.

 ## Push